-We found Summer Delight to have a very sweet, refreshing, pleasing tropical flavor and smooth texture with bright yellow creamy flesh that.
+We found Summer Delight to have a very sweet, refreshing, pleasing tropical flavor and smooth texture with bright yellow, creamy flesh of good texture.
 This very early-ripening cultivar could stretch the pawpaw season considerably and create early marketing advantages.
 The very early ripening factor may make this a very desirable cultivar to trial in the shorter-season, northern range of pawpaw, such as New England and the upper Midwest.
 Very cool!
-We find Summer Delight to be a superior pawpaw worth growing, and another highquality introduction from Cliff England.
-Photos courtesy of Cliff England / England’s Nursery.
+We find Summer Delight to be a superior pawpaw worth growing, and another high quality introduction from Cliff England.
+Photos courtesy of Cliff England.

 Pollination: An Ultra-Select seedling pawpaw or any other grafted cultivar or seedling pawpaw tree will pollinate it.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.